souffle-lang/souffle-lang.github.io/pages/docs/relations.md

 ### Auto Selection
 In Soufflé, the default data structure is the B-tree, with the *direct* version for relations with arity ≤ 6, or the *indirect* version for relations with arity > 6.

-## Override
-The relation qualifier `override` controlls whether rules in a relation which is defined in a component can be overwritten in a sub-component.
-The component model of Souffle is described [here](components).

 ## Magic-Set Transformation
 The relation qualifier `magic` enables the magic-set transformation for a relation.
 A magic set transformation specialies the evaluation for a Datalog program for a given set of output relations.
 The magic-set transformation does not always lead to better performance.
 Souffle provides the relation qualifier `magic` to control the magic-set transformation.
 More information can be found [here](magicset).